spotinst/help/src/docs/ocean/features/auto-update-ami-eks-ui.md

 ## Auto Update Troubleshooting

-### Auto Update not Successful Due to VNG Issues
+### Auto Update not Successful Due to Virtual Node Group Issues

-These are all the errors per VNG:
+These are the errors per Virtual Node Group:

 * The VNG was in Shutdown Hours: When the cluster is in Shutdown Hours, the Ocean Controller is not running, so the AMI Auto Update cannot be triggered.
 * The VNG is already using the most updated AMI, so no update is required.
 The Virtual Node Group is set with the most updated image.